teamscode/teamscode.github.io/_posts/contests/2018-08-31-catlin-gabel-fall-programming-contest.md

 This contest is a collaboration between <a class="a" href="http://team1540.org/">Team1540</a> and TeamsCode.

 <u>Team1540</u>
-- Tyler Nyugen
+- Tyler Nguyen
-- Mathus Leungporathum
+- Mathus Leungpathomaram

 <u>TeamsCode</u>